Last Updated: October 10, 2024

 The master’s program in gerontology is no exception.
 This degree is perfect for students who are just beginning their training in the discipline, as it requires no prior education in nursing, gerontology, or similar disciplines.
 It’s extremely flexible, offering learners the ability to complete their studies both on-campus as well as online.
 Students can create their own personalized curriculum plans, developing pathways to career success while working closely with a faculty advisor.

 To apply, interested candidates should submit all materials no later than January 15 of the desired year of admission.
-The program requires a GRE along with a statement of purpose and letters of recommendation.
-Academic records should also be submitted, as should the gerontology department’s supplemental application form.
+The program’s application requirements include:

 University of Nebraska Omaha